feliixx/mongoplayground/web/DOCS.md

 ### Constant

-Add the same value to each document
+Add the same value to each document.

 ```JSON5
 "fieldName": {